nerineaoi/carricomms/README.md

 **Apache License 2.0**
 See `LICENSE` for details.

-CarriComms © 2025 Ana Vertedor (Neri)
+CarriComms © 2025 Nerine Aoi (byneriaoi)